The JSJ-decompositions of one-relator groups with torsion: Introduction

 \p{Main results} Pride has recorded the following folk conjecture \cite{pride1977twogensubgps}. \begin{folkconjecture} Apart from the complications introduced by having elements of finite order, one-relator groups with torsion behave much like free groups. \end{folkconjecture} Using JSJ-decompositions, we can make this conjecture concrete as follows.
 One-relator groups with torsion are hyperbolic, and JSJ-decompositions are important structural invariants of hyperbolic groups.
-The JSJ-decomposition of a hyperbolic group is a canonical decomposition of the group as a graph of groups where every edge group is virtually-$\mathbb{Z}$.
+The JSJ-decomposition of a hyperbolic group is a canonical splitting of the group as a graph of groups where every edge group is virtually-$\mathbb{Z}$.
 For a given hyperbolic group $H$, JSJ-decompositions can be used to determine the model theory~\cite{Sela2009} and the isomorphism class~\cite{dahmani2011isomorphism} of $H$, and to coarsely determine the outer automorphism group~\cite{levitt2005automorphisms} of $H$. \begin{folkconjecture}[JSJ-version] Let $G$ be a one-relator group with torsion which does not admit a free group as a free factor.
-Then precisely one vertex group of the JSJ-decomposition of $G$ is a one-relator group with torsion; all other vertex groups are free groups. \end{folkconjecture} The main result of this paper, Theorem~\ref{thm:TheoremA}, proves a slightly weaker version of the above conjecture.
+Then precisely one vertex group of the JSJ-decomposition of $G$ contains torsion; all other vertex groups are free groups. \end{folkconjecture} The main result of this paper, Theorem~\ref{thm:TheoremA}, proves a slightly weaker version of the above conjecture.
 We state an abbreviated version of Theorem~\ref{thm:TheoremA} below.
-The complete statement, which includes a classification of the elementary and edge vertex groups, along with the proof can be found in Section~\ref{sec:JSJ}. \begin{thmIntroduction} Assume that $G=\<X; R^n\>$ is a one-relator group with torsion which does not admit a free group as a free factor.
-Then precisely one non-elementary vertex group of the JSJ-decomposition of $G$ contains torsion; all other non-elementary vertex groups are torsion-free hyperbolic groups. \end{thmIntroduction} Theorem~\ref{thm:TheoremA} implies that, in the sense of Dahmani--Guirardel~\cite{dahmani2011isomorphism}, the $\mathcal{Z}$-max JSJ-decomposition of a one-ended one-relator group with torsion $G=\< X;R^n\>$ is precisely the JSJ-decomposition of the group $G$.
+The complete statement, along with the proof, can be found in Section~\ref{sec:JSJ}. \begin{thmIntroduction} Assume that $G=\<X; R^n\>$ is a one-relator group with torsion which does not admit a free group as a free factor.
+Then precisely one non-elementary vertex group of the JSJ-decomposition of $G$ contains torsion; all other non-elementary vertex groups are torsion-free hyperbolic groups.
+In general, an edge group is a subgroup of malnormal infinite cyclic subgroup of $G$. \end{thmIntroduction} Theorem~\ref{thm:TheoremA} implies that, in the sense of Dahmani--Guirardel~\cite{dahmani2011isomorphism}, the $\mathcal{Z}$-max JSJ-decomposition of a one-ended one-relator group with torsion $G=\< X;R^n\>$ is precisely the JSJ-decomposition of the group $G$.
 Dahmani--Guirardel's notion of a $\mathcal{Z}$-max JSJ-decomposition is fundamental to their resolution to the isomorphism problem for all hyperbolic groups.

 In this paper we give examples of one-relator groups with torsion which have non-trivial JSJ-decomposition; in each case the torsion-free vertex groups are free, and the vertex group containing torsion is a one-relator group with torsion.
 These examples imply that the statement of Theorem~\ref{thm:TheoremA} is not vacuous.